 With all the travel we’ve done over the years, I’ve stayed in a LOT of different hotels, resorts, hostels and everything else in-between.
 Some of them are really bad and some of them are really great!
 One thing I’ve learned, the price tag of a room often has little to do with how good it is.
-Usually, a great stay comes down to a hotel that has a wonderful team working for them and offer something unique.
+Usually, a great stay comes down to a hotel that has a wonderful team working for them and offers something unique.

 Today I wanted to share with you five of my favourite hotels and resorts.
 These are the places I’ve stayed that have just stuck in my mind really clearly and made me want to go back again and again!

 Hai Tide Beach Resort (Indonesia)

 The first time I went to Bali, Matt organised for us to make the trip by boat to Nusa Lembongan.
 Away from the crazy noise and bustling streets of Kuta, Nusa Lembongan was a quiet haven.
 We stayed at the Hai Tide Beach Resort, a series of free-standing tropical bungalows right on the beach.
 Each one has its own balcony where you can sit and chill out and a cool little hangout space underneath too.

 For one of the last hotels on our honeymoon, Matt and I splurged on absolute luxury by staying at Hotel Nikko in Saigon.
 We went all out and arranged for the hotel’s super swanky pick-up service to meet us at Ho Chi Minh airport when we arrived.
 From the moment we met the driver, we were in absolute luxury which is something different to the budget-friendly and mid-range way we usually travel.